Skip to content

 • You take more than 30 minutes to fall asleep most nights

-• You wake up multiple times during the night and can't get back to sleep
+• You wake up repeatedly and find it hard to get back to sleep

-• You feel anxious or dread bedtime because of past sleep difficulties
+• You dread bedtime because of what you know is coming

-• You rely on alcohol, medication, or screens to fall asleep
+• You rely on alcohol, medication, or screens to wind down

-• You're exhausted during the day but wired when it's time to sleep
+• You're exhausted during the day but alert the moment you try to sleep

-• You've tried everything — melatonin, sleep apps, white noise — and nothing sticks
+• You've tried melatonin, sleep apps, and white noise, and nothing has lasted

-• You wake up feeling unrefreshed even after a full night in bed
+• You wake up unrefreshed even after a full night in bed

 Our Approach